shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

-🛰️ find · ping · time · shell — one scalar
+🛰️ find · ping · time · gpu · shell — one scalar

 Bright Utils

-Each utility is a fork of a familiar GNU or system tool — not a thin wrapper, but a color-enhanced, feature-extended rebuild.
-BrightDate scalars, new predicates, spacetime metrics, and TTY-aware color output — while -printf, -f, and piped output stay plain for scripts.
+Each utility uses a b prefix for Bright (like btime, bfind, bgpucap) — a fork of a familiar GNU or system tool, not a thin wrapper, but a color-enhanced, feature-extended rebuild.
+BrightDate scalars, new predicates, spacetime metrics, GPU/CPU/memory profiling, and TTY-aware color output — while -printf, -f, and piped output stay plain for scripts.

-Color & extensions → All tools Format spec BrightDate.org BSH
+Color & extensions → All tools Format spec bgpucap BrightDate.org BSH

 One time representation.
 Every layer.